TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ### Footer: Closing the Deal

-Your footer isn’t just for legal links.
+Your footer isn't just for legal links.
 It can include anything from contact info to social media buttons.

 ```html
 <footer>